zooniverse/front-end-monorepo/packages/app-project/src/components/AuthModal/shared/components/withCustomFormik/README.md

 These props get passed to the `<Formik>` component inside the `withFormik` HOC.
 Please read the Formik API docs on more information about these and other props: https://jaredpalmer.com/formik/docs/api/formik

-### Customizing the onChange and onBlur handlers
+### Customizing the onChange handler

-Formik does not directly support customization of the onChange and onBlur handlers.
-The `withFormik` HOC here supports `onChange` and `onBlur` props that get passed along and added to a function that will call the Formik's `handleChange` and `handleBlur` handlers as well as the custom `onChange` and `onBlur` props.
-The props are called with the DOM event as well as the rest of the Formik props, so you can do something like an async validation on the change event:
+Formik does not directly support customization of the onChange handler.
+The `withFormik` HOC here supports an `onChange` prop that get passed along and added to a function that will call the Formik's `handleChange` handler as well as the custom `onChange` prop.
+The prop are called with the DOM event as well as the rest of the Formik props, so you can do something like an async validation on the change event:

 ``` js
 // import of withCustomFormik(MyForm)